webqit/observer/README.md

 ## Motivation

 Tracking mutations on JavaScript objects has historically relied on "object wrapping" techniques with [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and on "property mangling" techniques with [getters and setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
-Besides the *object identity trade-off* problem of the first and the *property compromisal* problem of the second, there is also the "scalability" issue inherent to the techniques and much "inflexibility" in the programming model they enable:
+Besides the *object identity* problem of the first and the *object compromissory* nature of the second, there is also the "scalability" issue inherent to the techniques and much "inflexibility" in the programming model they enable:

 + **Scalability**: objects have to be created a certain way, or be purpose-built for the specific technique, to participate in the reactivity system; objects *you don't own* have to be altered in some way - where that's even possible - to be onboarded into the reactivity system.
 Scalability is inhibited as we must fulfill the **implementation criteria** for as many objects as will be needed in the design - clamped to the finite number of objects that can be made to work this way!